umarhassan-mitodl/11.471-spring-2010/content/pages/readings.md

 Labor inspectors
 {{< tdclose >}}{{< tdopen >}}

-Pfeffer, Jeffrey. "[Human Resources from an Organizational Behavior Perspective: Some Paradoxes](http://www.aeaweb.org/articles.php?doi=10.1257/jep.21.4.115)." *Journal of Economic Perspectives* 21, no. 4 (2007): 115-134.
+Pfeffer, Jeffrey. "{{% resource_link "f20b795b-c3b0-4dff-8ebe-564db8626eb2" "Human Resources from an Organizational Behavior Perspective: Some Paradoxes" %}}." *Journal of Economic Perspectives* 21, no. 4 (2007): 115-134.

 Pires, Roberto.
-"Promoting Sustainable Compliance: Styles of Labour Inspection and Compliance Outcomes in Brazil." *International Labour Review* 147, no. 2-3, 2008. ([PDF](https://www.researchgate.net/publication/227715928_Promoting_Sustainable_Compliance_Styles_of_Labour_Inspection_and_Compliance_Outcomes_in_Brazil))
+"Promoting Sustainable Compliance: Styles of Labour Inspection and Compliance Outcomes in Brazil." *International Labour Review* 147, no. 2-3, 2008. ({{% resource_link "8b47737a-2061-4836-81d2-9e5bbf4ee34e" "PDF" %}})

 ### Recommended

-Piore, Michael, and Andrew Schrank. "[Toward Managed Flexibility: The Revival of Labour Inspection in the Latin World](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1564-913X.2008.00021.x)." *International Labour Review* 147, no. 1 (2008): 1-23.
+Piore, Michael, and Andrew Schrank. "{{% resource_link "34acffc8-e059-455e-b56e-5be21474d959" "Toward Managed Flexibility: The Revival of Labour Inspection in the Latin World" %}}." *International Labour Review* 147, no. 1 (2008): 1-23.

 Schrank, Andrew.
 "Professionalization and Probity in the Patrimonial State: Labor Law Enforcement in the Dominican Republic."
 Albuquerque, NM: University of New Mexico, Department of Sociology.
 (Submitted for publication).